-In the data used, gender significantly affects the distribution of variables such as horsepower, weight, gearbox type, and vehicle price, in addition to its minor relationships with other explanatory variables.
-Figure \ref{fig:causal_genre_aftergender} visually represents how gender has a direct influence on the variables of interest and a significant indirect effect through its relationships with other variables.
+In the data used, gender is significantly linked with variables such as horsepower, weight, gearbox type, and vehicle price, in addition to its minor relationships with other explanatory variables.
+Figure \ref{fig:causal_genre_aftergender} visually represents how gender directly influences the variables of interest and has a significant indirect effect through its relationships with other variables.

 For instance, in the cost model, gender is ranked as the fourth most influential variable.
-Nevertheless, it is noteworthy that the most substantial variables within the model are those closely related to gender.
-Generally, sensitive variables exert a considerable impact on individuals' behavior.
+Nevertheless, it's noteworthy that the most substantial variables within the model are those closely related to gender.
+Generally, sensitive variables exert a significant impact on individuals' behavior.
 For instance, age can influence risk-taking propensity, the level of responsibility, personal interests, and more.
-Similarly, ethnicity may exhibit correlations with factors such as geographical location, purchased services, and cultural preferences.
+Similarly, ethnicity may correlate with factors such as geographical location, purchased services, and cultural preferences.

-These comprehensive analyses inevitably lead to a central question: What are the implications when gender is omitted or excluded from the modeling process?
+These analyses inevitably lead to a central question: What are the implications when gender is omitted or excluded from the modeling process?
 This raises the possibility that the observed interdependencies might have been overemphasized, and that the models have unduly relied on gender as a driving factor.